Piecewise linear approximation for the dynamical $\Phi^4_3$ model: Regularity structures

 \subsection{Specific regularity structures}

-We consider the regularity structure $\bar{T}$ given by all polynomials in $d+1$ indeterminates, let us call them $X_0,..., X_d$, which denote the time and space directions respectively.
-Denote $X^k=X_0^{k_0}\cdot\cdot\cdot X_d^{k_d}$ with $k$ a multi-index.
-For the case of the dynamical $\Phi^4_3$ model, $d=3$, $\mathfrak{s}=(2,1,1,1)$.
+We start with the regularity structure $\bar{T}$ given by all polynomials in $d+1$ indeterminates, let us call them $X_0,..., X_d$, which denote the time and space directions respectively.
+Recall $X^k=X_0^{k_0}\cdot\cdot\cdot X_d^{k_d}$ with $k$ a multi-index.
+For the case of the dynamical $\Phi^4_3$ model, $d=3$ and the scaling is $\mathfrak{s}=(2,1,1,1)$.
 In the regularity structure we use the symbol $\Xi$ to replace the driving noise $\xi$.
-We introduce the integration map $\mathcal{I}$ associated with the operation of convolution with the heat kernel $G$ and the integration map $\mathcal{I}_k$ for a multi-index $k$, which represents integration against $D^kG$.
+We introduce the integration maps $\mathcal{I}$ and $\mathcal{I}_k$ for a multi-index $k$ associated with the operation of convolution with a truncation of the heat kernel $G$ and its derivative respectively.